In this course, you will acquire the specialized techniques involved with

 Lesson 1: Flip Cup Quick Start: 4Teilt Cell Method

-Learn how to mix paints, layer the colours, pouring and tilting.
+Learn how to mix paints, layer the colors, pouring and tilting.

-How to choose colours using a colour wheel.
+How to choose colors using a color wheel.

 Learn how to clean and varnish canvas, ideas for embellishing paintings.

 Materials and Preparations

 A list of needed materials:

 For your convenience, we teamed up with A Cherry on Top, art supplies.
 Order any product with a 20% discount using promo code AGORA20.
 You may choose any other supplier or product you prefer.

 For your convenience, here is a more detailed explanation of the list of recommended materials for the course: